3 Ways To Make A Sling For Your Arm - WikiHow

 Advertisement

-• First, wash any open wounds BUT do not use extremely cold or extremely hot water.
-And use slow flowing water, not a harsh stream.
-If you do anything mentioned not to, you will surely hurt your arm even more.
+• First, wash any open wounds, but do not use extremely cold or extremely hot water.
+Use slow-flowing water, not a harsh stream.

-• Remove dirt or any other debris from the wound with a clean pair of tweezers if it is not rinsed out by water.
+• Remove dirt or any other debris from the wound with a clean pair of tweezers if it is not rinsed out with water.

 • Apply a bandage over the wound.
 Use a bandage that covers the wound completely with no adhesive portion touching the wound itself.
 If needed, you may want to place clean gauze between the bandage material and the wound.[5]